Image Credit: blende12 / Pixabay

-You cannot pass a bus that has its yellow warning lights on.
+You cannot pass a bus that has its flashing red lights on, but not necessarily its flashing yellow lights.
 This is the warning process to tell motorists that the bus is slowing down to a stop to pick up or drop off children.
-It is illegal to pass a bus when the warning yellow lights are on in either direction.
 The stop sign should be deployed shortly after these lights come on, so motorists are directed to slow down as soon as they see the warning yellow lights.

 What License Do You Need to Drive a School Bus in New Jersey?

-You will need a CDL to drive a school bus in New Jersey and you will also have to have the “P” passenger endorsement for this license.
-The school bus endorsement is also required and the proper school bus permit (SBP).
+You will need a CDL to drive a school bus in New Jersey and you will also have to have the “P” passenger endorsement and “S” school bus endorsement.
 Some counties and districts will also require that bus drivers have basic first aid and CPR training as well as other certificates related to emergency situations that could arise while the students are being transported.

-Do You Have to Stop for a School Bus on a 4 Lane Road in New Jersey?
+Do You Have to Stop for a School Bus on a Four-Lane Road in New Jersey?

-You will have to come to a complete stop if you are on a 4—lane road in New Jersey unless there is a physical barrier between you and the school bus like a median divider.
-You will need to stop 25 feet away from the bus.
+You will have to come to a complete stop if you are on a four-lane road in New Jersey unless there is a physical barrier between you and the school bus, like a median divider.
+You will need to stop at least 25 feet away from the bus.
 This includes cars that are in the right lane of a four-lane road with a double-yellow in the middle.
-Always assume that you will be safer if you stop for a school bus than if you do not unless there is a physical barrier present.
+Always assume that you will be safer if you stop for a school bus than if you do not, unless there is a physical barrier present.